Mahdibot1394/BadamOS/BadamOS/README.md

 ﻿# BadamOS |  Ascii UI Iranian Operating System
 ----------------------------------------------
 **BadamOS** is a lightweight, modular operating system written in C# using the [Cosmos](https://gocosmos.org/) framework.
-It is designed as an IRANIAN(I love my country) Operating System, terminal emulation, and working on a custom programming language called **Badamshakan** that comming soon.
+It is designed as an IRANIAN(I love my country) Operating System, terminal emulation, and working on a custom programming language called **Badamshakan** that coming soon.

 ---